 To demonstrate compliance with the Building Regulations Technical Documents Part E on Sound 2014, construction projects in Ireland now require compulsory sound insulation testing.
-Technical guidance document Part E (2014) of the Building Regulations 1997 (S.I. no. 497 of 1997) relates to the mitigation of sound transfer between dwellings and
+Technical guidance document Part E (2014) of the Building Regulations 1997 (S.I. no. 497 of 1997) relates to the mitigation of sound transfer between dwellings and rooms within a building.
+The regulations state that walls and floors must have “reasonable resistance” to airborne and impact sound.
+No consideration is given to the nature or location of the building or potential noise sources.

 Irish Sound Insulation Testing – New Building Regulations (TGD-E)Developments will require the testing of separating walls and floors to achieve compliance with Part E of the building regulations.
 Sound Insulation tests include airborne and impact noise transfer through new or existing buildings.
 Tests are carried out using relevant standards and are assessed against guidance values in the Irish Building Regulations Technical Guidance Document E (Sound), 2014.

-How many test do I need?
+How many tests do I need?
 To comply with the requirements of Technical Guidance Document E (2014) of the Building Regulations, the minimum test programme is a function of the number of residential units to be constructed and variation in the construction types.
-A full set of tests for an apartment consists of 2-floor tests(2 x airborne and 2 x impact) and 2 wall tests (airborne).Impact tests are not carried out on semi-detached properties or terrace arrangements where residential developments are side by side.
-ICAN Acoustics are full members of Acoustic Consultants Sound Insulation Testers of Ireland (ACASITI).
-We provide specialist sound insulation testing services for construction companies as well as the necessary acoustic consultancy services associated with this specialist area.
-ICAN Acoustics welcomes the formation of other groups such as Sound Insulation Test Register Ireland (SITRI) and the benefits associated with providing basic sound insulation tester training (at a technician level).
-It is, however, essential to recognise that formal academic training in acoustics is an essential requirement for the industry and helps ensure that those in the area of Sound Insulation Testing are qualified to provide any design consultancy advice.In addition to this, ICAN Acoustics are members of the Association of Acoustic Consultants of Ireland (AACI) and full members of the Institute of Acoustics.
+A full set of tests for an apartment consists of 2-floor tests(2 x airborne and 2 x impact) and two wall tests (airborne).
+Impact tests are not carried out on semi-detached properties or terrace arrangements where residential developments are side by side.
+ICAN Acoustics are full members of the Association of Acoustic Consultants of Ireland (AACI).
+We provide sound insulation testing services for construction companies and the necessary acoustic consultancy services associated with this specialist area.
+ICAN Acoustics welcomes the formation of other groups, such as Sound Insulation Test Register Ireland (SITRI) and the benefits of providing basic sound insulation tester training (at a technician level).
+It is, however, essential to recognise that formal academic training in acoustics is a crucial requirement for the industry and helps ensure that those in Sound Insulation Testing are qualified to provide any design consultancy advice.

 Diarmuid Keaney of ICAN Acoustics and David Clarke of the SRL

-Where can I learn more about the Irish Building Regulations on Sound?
-Click on the Technical Guidance Document E below to view a current copy:Do you want to watch our Free Webinar on Sound Insulation Testing and Technical Guidance Document E. Complete the form below to have a link emailed to you directly?
+Do you want to watch our Free Webinar on Sound Insulation Testing and Technical Guidance Document E. Complete the form below to have a link emailed to you directly.

-nature or location of the building or potential noise sources.Our test services come under the ‘Ancillary Certification, Part E – Sound Building Control (Amended) Regulations 2014’What are ‘Ancillary Certificates’ and who is an ‘Ancillary Certifier’?“Ancillary Certificates” means a certificate other than a statutory certificate of compliance as prescribed in the Building Control Regulations given by a competent person to confirm compliance of elements of the building, design or works with Building Regulations;“Ancillary Certifier” means a person proposed to issue such a statement.
-(Note: a “person” also includes a company); “Assigned Certifier” means the competent, registered professional person so assigned, in accordance with the Building Control Regulations;To download a copy of the Code of Practice for Inspecting and Certifying Buildings and Works click here.
-These are an integral part of the Building Control Regulations 2014 February 2014.What standards do ICAN Acoustics use when carrying out a sound insulation test?On-site testing is carried out using:
+What are ‘Ancillary Certificates’ and who is an ‘Ancillary Certifier’?
+“Ancillary Certificates” means a certificate other than a statutory certificate of compliance as prescribed in the Building Control Regulations given by a competent person to confirm compliance of elements of the building, design or works with Building Regulations; “Ancillary Certifier” means a person proposed to issue such a statement.
+(Note: a “person” also includes a company); “Assigned Certifier” means the competent, registered professional person so assigned, in accordance with the Building Control Regulations.
+To download a copy of the Code of Practice for Inspecting and Certifying Buildings and Works, click here.
+These are an integral part of the Building Control Regulations 2014 February 2014.

 - EN ISO 16283-1 :2014 Field measurement of sound insulation in buildings and of building elements — Part 1: Airborne sound insulation.